 Find More than the “Bear” Necessities at Denali National Park!Back To Blog

 Don’t have enough time to travel north to Denali?
 Don’t fret — you can still channel your inner bear (and certainly keep your eyes peeled for them) by taking up their favorite pastime: fishing!
 The Kenai Princess Wilderness Lodge and Copper River Princess Wilderness Lodge are located in Alaska’s Southcentral region and next to some of the best sportfishing locales in the state.
 The Kenai lodge location on Alaska’s Kenai Peninsula offers cozy, bungalow-style rooms with wood-burning stoves and private porches.
 Its nearby namesake, the Kenai River, is one of Alaska’s most sought-after fishing spots for anglers of all levels from around the world.
 The Copper River lodge is a four-hour drive east from Anchorage and is located near Wrangell-St. Elias National Park and Preserve, the largest national park in the country.
-Here, travelers can cast a line for the famous Copper River salmon, or take part in other adventure opportunities like rafting, flightseeing and more.
+Here, travelers can cast a line for the famous Copper River salmon, or take part in other adventure opportunities like rafting.
 Knowledgeable Princess staffs at both lodges are available to help arrange tours for guests.

 Whether it’s bear viewing, fishing or another activity you’re seeking this summer, Princess Lodges ensure an Alaska-sized adventure at any location!